Melinal23/tech-portfolio/docs/projects.md

 In the first level, the selfless turtle, Trembly, meets a mama bird who lost her egg.
 She is in desperation because she cannot go find the egg herself since she needs to stay at the nest to guard it.
 Therefore, she kindly asks Trembly if he would go looking for and retrieve her egg for her.
 Trembly is hesitant because he doesn’t like exploring new and uncertain territories and is scared of heights and falling, but he realizes that if he doesn’t help mama bird, her egg will be lost forever... and so the journey begins!

-Responsibilites: Finding the visuals for the game, including backgrounds, music, sound effects, and some NPC.
+Responsibilities: Finding the visuals for the game, including backgrounds, music, sound effects, and some NPC.
 Trembly’s collision detection with enemies and other harmful objects.
 Designing the layout of Level 3.
 Implemented Trembly’s health "bar".

 [Download Project](https://drive.google.com/file/d/1HjEmGW_VUPCQwsGdnfhfNohku7xzF9mn/view?usp=sharing)